fahidjavid/doc-test/docs/pages.md

 ![img](img/page-04.png)

-After that consult [Basic Setup > Configure Read Settings](basic-setup.md#configure-reading-settings) of this documentation to configure it as Posts Page.

 ## Contact Page
 You can give a title **Contact** to this page and select **Contact** template then click the **Publish** button.